HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 Not sure how to pick the right deck board thickness for your project?
 Or, need to know about not only thickness, but board width as well?
 Keep reading — and don’t worry, we won’t lay it on thick.

 What size are deck boards, and why does it matter?
-To begin, it’s important to note the difference between standard deck board thickness and the heftier alternative.
+To begin, it’s important to note the difference between standard deck board thickness and the heftier alternative, across materials types.

 Thicker boards = Approximately 1.5” thick